syd-undermau/lexica-automata/README.md

 ## How to use
 To use this, you'll want to download and install [AutoHotkey](https://autohotkey.com/) v2.0.
 This is the scripting suite that I'm using here.

-Once installed, you should be able to easily
+Once installed, you should be able to easily double click `main.ahk` to run.

 ## Layout
 I've tried to divide the script into separate modules, and tried to comment things as best I can.
+For a list of shortcuts, see [HOTKEYS](HOTKEYS.md).

 ### Need help?
 Open up a GH Issue or send me an email at [lexica@brella.dev](mailto:lexica@brella.dev).
 This script should include a basic version check as well that will direct you to update.